Making the jump to event video

 The Agenda Video

-So you have done a promo video that has been circulating through your campaigns and generating excitement.
-Now what do you do to keep that momentum moving forward?
-You want to refresh your content produce an agenda video to carry you over the goal line.
+You have done a promo video that has been circulating through your campaigns and generating excitement.
+Now what?
+If you want to refresh your content, produce an agenda video to carry you over the goal line.

 Agenda videos are typically graphics based videos which can be used in a number of ways.
 They give attendees an engaging look into the schedule of your event, and offer an overview of the speakers and their topics.
 This is also the time to start including the event sponsors as well.
 Agenda videos are multi-purpose videos that work well both as a lead up to the event and as screensavers for projector screens or video monitors as a way to effectively communicate information during the event.